PS5 one-minute review

 If you're a home media enthusiast who has a collection of 4K Dolby Vision Blu-rays at home and a Dolby Atmos speaker system, you probably won't love the PS5.
 Yes, it will be able to play 4K Blu-Ray discs, but because it doesn't support Dolby Atmos or Dolby Vision's cutting-edge formats, we won't be recommending it to the audiovisual community.

-You want to play loads of genuine PS5 games
+You want to play loads of native PS5 games

-The PS5's game catalog still isn't very big – we counted less than a dozen PS5 games on the PlayStation Store that aren't available on PS4.
+The PS5's exclusive game catalog is growing, but still a little on the small side.
 That doesn't mean things won't improve; they most certainly will, but as it stands, don't expect to be overwhelmed with options.